MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 The second result is more likely to contain the EBP and ESP.
 We will use `0xffffcd48` (which is taken from `0xffffcd38` by adding 16 bytes) as the new return address

-Replace the EIP in the script with the correct return address, we can now rerun the exploit
+Replace the EIP in the script with the correct return address, we can now rerun the exploit:

 ```python
 $ python exploit.py | setarch $(uname -m) -R ./vuln